-This park is nestled on top of Monte Sano Mountain in East Huntsville.
-There are over 20 miles of trails that this place boasts of traveling.
+This park is nestled on top of Monte Sano Mountain in East Huntsville; there are over 20 miles of trails that this place boasts of traveling.

+This region has moderate trails that offer a perfect blend for experienced and novice hikers.
 Some challenging hiking trails in North Alabama are the mountain mist, cold springs, and Arrowhead.

 7. Lake Guntersville State Park

 Many activities include championship golf courses, an eagle zipline, 36 miles of hiking and biking routes, and fishing options in the lake.
-Opt for the biking trail as you will get to cover a vast region of the park in a brief period.
+Opt for the biking trail, as you will cover a vast region of the park in a brief period.